 Data sensitivity: The data within the PIONEER Research Database is data relevant to an individual's systemic health.
-This includes images of internal structures.
-A number of highly sensitive types of data relevant to health are excluded; notably data on sexual health and sexual orientation.
+This includes anonymised images of external and internal structures.
+A number of highly sensitive types of data relevant to health are excluded; notably data on sexual orientation.